google/tensorflow-recorder/README.md

 ## Flexible Schema

-TFRecorder's flexible schema system allows you to use any schema you want for your input data, however to do so you must supply a schema map to TFRecorder.
+TFRecorder's flexible schema system allows you to use any schema you want for your input data.
+To support any input data schema, provide a schema map to TFRecorder.
+A TFRecorder schema_map creates a mapping between your dataframe column names and their types in the resulting
+TFRecord.

 ### Creating and using a schema map
-A schema map is a python dictionary that maps column names to supported TFRecorder types.
+A schema map is a Python dictionary that maps DataFrame column names to [supported TFRecorder types.](#Supported-types)

-For example, the default image CSV input is defined like this:
+For example, the default image CSV input can be defined like this:

 ```python
 image_csv_schema = frozendict.FrozenOrderedDict({